Chinese New Year in the UK

 Day 5 初五

-Sweeping the floor is not considered bad luck anymore and so on this day you can clean and throw out the rubbish from the last 4 days.
+Sweeping the floor is no longer considered bad luck on this day, so you can finally clean and throw out the rubbish that has built up over the last four days.

 Day 6 初六

-The sixth day should be used to visit temples, relatives and friends.
+The sixth day is traditionally a day for visiting temples, relatives and friends.

 Day 7 初七

-In Chinese mythology mankind was created on this day, so this day is the birthday of humanity.
-On this day, people will use seven kinds of vegetables and rice to make porridge in celebrating their birthday.
+In Chinese mythology, mankind was created on this day, so it is seen as the birthday of humanity.
+To mark the occasion, people make porridge using seven kinds of vegetables and rice.

 Day 8 - Day 14 初八 - 十四